Table of Contents

 Breathing masks help to supply the wearer with clean air by either filtering out toxins or supplying a fresh supply of oxygen from a clean and safe source.

 Accidents happen, but that doesn’t mean you shouldn’t be fully prepared for the occasion.
 Eyewash stations should always be clearly marked, and all lab personnel should be familiar with their general locations.
+These can either be standalone pieces of equipment or built into a custom workbench.
 Eyewash stations are an integral piece of safety equipment for any lab, and should always be kept in good working condition in case of accidental spills or splashes.

 Eyewash stations should be used immediately in the event of a corrosive or otherwise harmful substance coming in contact with anyone’s eyes.

 Like for eyewash stations, all first aid kits should be clearly marked by a “first aid station” symbol.
 First aid kits should be strategically placed throughout the facility in case of an emergency or injury and should be checked monthly to ensure no pieces or vital components are missing.